Kooven47/COP4520-Assignment1/README.md

 <br> ./ParallelAssignmentOne

 ## Approach and Experimental Evaluation
-My current approach involves using the Sieve of Eratosthenes, but optimized for only considering odd numbers.
-I fill an array with size 10^8 with 0s, with each index representing the primality of that number, marking them as not prime.
-I then mark every odd number, as well as 2, with 1 (prime).
-I loop from 3, incrementing by 2 to only consider odd numbers, up to the square root of 10^8.
-In that loop, if the current number is marked as prime, I mark all of its multiples as nonprime, going from that number squared up to 10^8, incrementing by that number times 2 every time.
-This inner loop is what I focused on parallelizing, utilizing all 8 threads equally.
-<br> The execution time for this method is about 1.2 seconds on my computer

-Previously, I had the same approach but checking all numbers rather than just odds.
-<br> The execution time for this method was about 1.4 seconds on my computer.

-This was the first time where I searced for better primality testing and came across the Sieve of Eratosthenes and decided to implement it.
-Before, I would always execute the inner loop and then check with an if statement for the inner number being prime.
-This led to a lot of unnecessary work/looping.
-<br> The execution time for this method was about 3.0 seconds on my computer.

-The first approach I had was the classic looping until sqrt(n) for every integer to check if it was prime.
+The first approach I had was the primality test on wikipedia (https://en.wikipedia.org/wiki/Primality_test#C,_C++,_C#_&_D) for every integer to check if it was prime.
 This was EXTREMELY slow, especially since it considered even numbers and other numbers that are "obviously" prime.
+I was using 8 threads for the for loop of the isPrime function I implemented, if it was reached.
 <br> The execution time for this method was about 19 minutes on my computer.

+Then, I searched for better primality testing and came across the Sieve of Eratosthenes and decided to implement it.
+I fill an array with size 10^8 with 1s, with each index representing the primality of that number, marking them as prime.
+I loop from 2 to the square root of 10^8.
+In that loop, if the current number is marked as prime, I mark all of its multiples as nonprime, going from that number squared up to 10^8, incrementing by that number every time.
+This inner loop is what I focused on parallelizing, utilizing all 8 threads equally.
+<br> The execution time for this method was about 2.6 seconds on my computer.

+Next, I switched from a bool vector to store everything to an int vector.
+I thought the bool would be faster originally due to less memory usage, but I found it was slower and not thread-safe.
+<br> The execution time for this method was about 1.7 seconds on my computer.

+Afterwards, I decided to only consider odd numbers.
+I initially mark 2 and all odd numbers except for 1 as prime.
+I loop from 3 to the square root of 10^8, incrementing by 2 each time.
+<br> The execution time for this method was about 1.2 seconds on my computer.

+Finally, I decided to implement multithreading for the initialization of the odd numbers as prime, which was only a slight improvement.
+<br> The execution time for this method is about 1.1 seconds on my computer.

 ## Proof of Correctness and Equal Utilization
 The Sieve of Eratosthenes is a well-known and proven method for finding prime numbers.
 My odd only variation is trivially correct because every even number is divisible by 2, and therefore not prime (except for 2).